tshepang/blog/content/computing/most exciting software projects.rst

   A new programming language meant to replace the likes of C/C++, while also claimed to be a technically superior competitor to Go.
-  ETA for the first stable reelase (1.0) is end of 2014.
+  ETA for the first stable release (1.0) is end of 2014.

 * Servo__